rvishakhs/mcqgen/README.md

 ```

 ## 📖 Usage
-1. Enter a topic or subject.
+1. Upload a pdf or txt file with the topic
+2. Enter the subject.
+3. Enter the number of questions
+4. Select the difficulty level of questions
-2. Click **Generate MCQs**.
+5. Click **Generate MCQs**.
-3. View and download the generated questions.

 ## 🔥 Future Enhancements
 - Integration with other LLMs (GPT-4, Claude, or better opensource models)